Cfee2000/AgentAssistedPay/README.md

 source ENV/bin/activate
 ```

-Next, install the required Python libraries (`twilio`; must be a recent version with support for Pay):
+Next, install the required Python libraries (please first review these dependencies so you know what is being installed):

 ```
 pip install -r requirements.txt